kaskil12/TerminalStudio/README.md

 ## Contributing

 Contributions are welcome!
-Please follow these steps to contribute:
+You can follow these steps to contribute:

 1. Fork the repository.
 2. Create a new branch (`git checkout -b feature-branch`).